YangXiaozhou/CNN-COVID-19-classification-using-chest-CT-scan/README.md

 In the terminal, execute `jupyter notebook`.

-Then open the notebook `xxx.ipynb` and we're ready to get coding.
+Then open the notebook `1-Introduction-to-convolutional-neural-network.ipynb` and you're ready to dive in.
 Enjoy.